 Step 1 – Complete Ugly Baby

 Figuring out how to get to Kaer Morhen in the Witcher 3 by yourself is a wasted effort that will have you running around in circles.
-I say that because the location is actually located behind the Witcher 3’s main story.
-Before you reach the quest in which Kaer Morhen is unlocked for you, you have absolutely no way of actually getting to the Witcher stronghold.
-You could spend hundreds of hours searching for it at the start of the game, but it would all be in vain.
+I say that because the location is actually locked behind The Witcher 3’s main story.
+Before you reach the quest where Kaer Morhen is unlocked for you, you have absolutely no way of actually getting to the Witcher stronghold.

-To get to Kaer Morhen in the Witcher 3, you need to complete the Ugly Baby quest.
+To get to Kaer Morhen in the Witcher 3, you need to complete the main quest Ugly Baby.
 Completing that quest will take you to Kaer Morhen and unlock the region for fast travel.

-I’m going to try and avoid spoilers here, so I won’t be telling you anything about the story details of the Ugly Baby, or the quests leading up to it.
+I’m going to try and avoid spoilers here, so I won’t be telling you anything about the story details of the main quest Ugly Baby or the quests leading up to it.
 What I will say, though, is that it’s very much a mid/late game quest.
-It’s the quest that kicks off Act II, takes place after some major story beats, and just before some, too.
+It’s the quest that kicks off Act II and takes place after some major story beats.

-To put it into perspective, you need to have completed main quests in White Orchard, Novigrad, and Skellige before the Ugly Baby becomes available.
-Once it does, you’ll have a little bit of busybody work to do before it takes you to Kaer Morhen – unlocking the area for exploration from this point out.
+To put it into perspective, you need to have completed main quests in White Orchard, Novigrad, and Skellige before the main quest, Ugly Baby, becomes available.
+Once it does, you’ll have a little bit of busy work to do before it takes you to Kaer Morhen – unlocking the area for exploration from this point out.

 Step 2 – Fast Travel With a Sign Post

 After completing Ugly Baby, you don’t really need to do anything to get to Kaer Morhen in the Witcher 3.
 The quest will leave you in the stronghold, and pretty much all of Act II’s story takes place there, so you won’t really have to leave.